umee-network/docs/docs/learn-the-basics/blockchain-basics/types-of-blockchains.md

 ****

 There is typically a limit to the amount of validators that can participate in a blockchain’s PoS consensus.
-Since validators are chosen randomly, they do not need to compete and use large amounts of energy to create new blocks, which is why newer PoS blockchains like Umee are viewed as an environmentally-friendly solution.
+Since validators are chosen randomly, they do not need to compete and use large amounts of energy to create new blocks, which is why newer PoS blockchains like UX chain are viewed as an environmentally-friendly solution.

 :::